 Pre School to Reception

-Throughout the year, there is a monthly Stay and Play session in the school hall.
-All pre-school children and their adults are invited to attend the hour session.
+Each year we offer Stay and Play sessions outside on our front playground.
+Theses sessions usually begin in June and are on a Friday.
+We update out school website and send out notifications through our Facebook Page (https://www.facebook.com/HartfordInfant).
+All preschool children and their adults are invited to attend the hour session.
 During this time the children immerse themselves in play, speak to a variety of adults and have refreshments.
 Parents and staff, while we play with the children, partake in a wide variety of activities and ask and answer any questions about school.

 In April all parents are notified by the Local Authority Admissions department if their child has been allocated a place at Hartford Infant School.
 Parents are requested to contact the school to accept the place and check that we have the correct contact details.

-Meanwhile, Reception staff will visit your child in their pre-school setting in the summer term.
-This will enable them to talk to your child’s key worker and to see them in their present learning environment.
+Meanwhile, Reception staff will call or visit your child’s preschool setting in the summer term.
+This will enable them to talk to your child’s key worker and to find out more about them from their present learning environment.

-In September your child will initially start school on a half-day basis.
-Although many of the children may be used to a longer day from their pre-school experiences, this half day session will ease them into the expectations of school life with 180 other children.
+In September 2023 your child will initially start school on a part-time basis.
+Although many of the children may be used to a longer day from their preschool experiences, this shorter session will ease them into the expectations of school life with 180 other children.
 It will enable the staff to get to know your child quickly, talk to them at length on an individual basis and show them how school works so that it is a positive experience all round.

 By the middle of September your child should be attending school every day on a full-time basis unless otherwise agreed by the school.